Analytic nuclear gradients including oriented external electric fields in a molecule-fixed frame: Introduction

 In fact, OEEFs arise naturally in many chemical and biological contexts.
 Materials such as ferroelectrics possess intrinsic charge separation that generates homogeneous electric fields at their surfaces, which can also be engineered or modulated by applied fields \cite{wang_electric-field-induced_2025}.
 Moreover, the oriented electric field associated with the resting potential of lipid bilayer membranes plays a crucial role in the transport of biomolecules across cellular membranes \cite{ermakov_electric_2023, zhang_interplay_2019}.
 Macromolecules containing ions and charged regions, such as proteins, lipids, and nucleic acids, exhibit intrinsic polarization that creates internal electric fields in their local environments \cite{suydam_electric_2006, sowlati-hashjin_electrostatic_2021, bim_local_2021, drobizhev_local_2021, siddiqui_designed_2023}.
 This principle underlies vibrational Stark spectroscopy and contributes to the regulation of biological mechanisms \cite{laberge_intrinsic_1998, fried_measuring_2015, eberhart_methods_2025, lehle_probing_2005, zheng_two-directional_2022}.
 In pharmaceutical science and biomedical engineering, external electric field pulses are exploited in various techniques such as electroporation \cite{gehl_electroporation_2003, kotnik_electroporation-based_2015, yarmush_electroporation-based_2014}, iontophoresis \cite{wang_wearable_2025, panchagnula_transdermal_2000}, electrical stimulation \cite{meng_electrical_2021, jing_study_2019}, and tissue engineering \cite{markx_use_2008, ryan_electric_2021, saliev_therapeutic_2014} to modulate drug delivery and cellular responses, thereby improving clinical efficacy and selectivity.

 Despite growing interest in field-assisted chemistry, most computational studies involving electric fields currently neglect molecular orientation effects.
 To the best of our knowledge, many computational chemistry programs employ electric fields in a laboratory-fixed frame (LF), in which the field orientation remains fixed with respect to the experimental setup rather than the molecular framework.
 While this approach is appropriate for rigid systems, it becomes unreliable when the field-relaxed structure leads to substantial reorientation.
 In such cases, the effective relative orientation between the molecule and the field becomes ill-defined.
-A molecular frame (MF) description, in which the field follows the intrinsic molecular orientation, is therefore highly desirable for studying OEEF effects on molecular systems.